Using diagnostic tests to gauge your learner's level

 Click Who? to select the class you want to assign the assessment to.

-- My Classes lists all classes of which you are a teacher to.
+- My Classes lists all classes to which you are a teacher for.
 If you are assigning an assessment to classes that you don't teach, click on All Classes.
 You can filter to specific classes in the Search Classes box.